Human Papillomavirus (HPV) Vaccination

 While a catch-up programme was included when the immunisation was first introduced for girls, there is no catch-up programme for boys on the basis of significant herd protection as a result of pre-existing female immunisation.

 HPV immunisation programme cohort

 If the course is interrupted then it should be resumed but not repeated, ideally allowing the appropriate interval between the remaining doses.
-For girls who miss starting a course of vaccination in the first target year, those less than 15 years of age should still start on a two-dose schedule.
-Those aged 15 or less than 18 years of age should start a three-dose schedule.
+For young people who miss starting a course of vaccination in the first target year, those less than 15 years of age should still start on a two-dose schedule.
+Those aged 15 or over should start a three-dose schedule.

 All suspected adverse drug reactions, no matter how minor, should be reported in children under 18 years (even if the black triangle symbol has been removed), using the Yellow Card reporting scheme (www.mhra.gov.uk/yellowcard).

 As with most vaccines, the most common side-effect is mild-to-moderate swelling, redness and pain at the site where the injection is given.
 Other mild side-effects (eg, slightly raised temperature, sickness, dizziness, diarrhoea and muscle aches) have been reported.